suarja/ai-edit/memory-bank/progress.md

 ## Current Development Focus

-We are enhancing the onboarding flow to improve user retention and conversion rates while maintaining the existing voice recording functionality.
-This update will incorporate best practices from modern app onboarding flows as outlined in the `docs/onboarding/video-transcription.md` template.
+We are preparing the app for TestFlight beta testing, implementing usage tracking to limit video generation without payments, and finalizing the onboarding flow to ensure a smooth user experience.
+The focus is on creating a robust beta version that allows for thorough testing of core functionality.

 ## Task Status